GustavoBrunner/gustavobrunner/README.md

 ## 🛠️ Main Tech Knowledges

-Here are some of the technologies that I use on dayly basis:
+Here are some of the technologies that I use on daily basis:
 Seguem algumas tecnologias que uso diariamente:
 --